Gather all the ingredients.

 Slice the long green onion diagonally and cut the chicken into 1” (2.5 cm) pieces.

-To make udon soup, combine dashi soup and dashi from dried shiitake mushrooms in a small saucepan.
+To make udon soup, combine the dashi and shiitake dashi (reserved liquid from dried shiitake mushrooms) in a small saucepan.
 Bring it to a boil over medium-high heat.

 To make shrimp tempura, follow this instruction to clean the shrimp and make them straight.